flutter/website/web-analogs.md

 ### Creating Text Excerpts

-An excerpt displays the initial line(s) of text in a paragraph, and handles the overflow text in some way.
+An excerpt displays the initial line(s) of text in a paragraph, and handles the overflow text, often using an ellipsis.
 In HTML/CSS an excerpt can be no longer than one line.
 Truncating after multiple lines requires some JavaScript code.

 In Flutter, use the ```maxLines``` property of a [Text](https://docs.flutter.io/flutter/widgets/Text-class.html) widget to specify the number of lines to include in the excerpt, and the